 All information regarding your care and treatment is confidential and protected by law.
 You will be asked by your provider to sign a release of information.
 This will allow your Mental Health or Chemical Dependency specialist to share information with your Primary Care Physician concerning your treatment plan and medical condition.

 We will not provide benefits for any service or treatment that does not meet the guidelines for the diagnosis of your condition.
-If you need additional information, please contact Customer Service at the telephone number listed on your member identification card.
+If you need additional information, please contact Customer Service at the telephone number listed on your member card.

 NYS Information and Referral for Differently Abled (Voice and TTY) 1-800-522- 4369